captainGeech42/zanderwork.com/content/blog/htb-doctor.md

 ![Single post view screenshot](/img/htb/doctor/website-singlepost.png)

-I noticed that the ID for the post I created was `2`, so I tested for any IDOR vulnerabilities and found a post with an ID of `1`, but it didn't seem to be very relevant to pwning this app:
+I noticed that the ID for the post I created was `2`, so I tested for any IDOR (InDirect Object Reference) vulnerabilities.
+IDOR vulnerabilities enables an attacker to access data that doesn't implement proper access controls by guessing/identifying an ID/key associated with it and directly accessing it.
+For more information on IDOR, please see PortSwigger's [Web Security Academy IDOR section](https://portswigger.net/web-security/access-control/idor).
+I found a post with an ID of `1`, but it didn't seem to be very relevant to pwning this app:

 ![Admin post screenshot](/img/htb/doctor/website-adminpost.png)

 At this point, I started testing all of the various forms for SQL injection vulnerabilities (login, register, forgot password, edit account, new post, and edit post).
 In case you are unfamiliar, a SQL injection vulnerability is present when unsanitized input is passed directly into a SQL query.
 This can lead to arbitrary SQL code execution against a target database.
-For more details on SQL injection, please see [PortSwigger's Web Security Academy SQL Injection section](https://portswigger.net/web-security/sql-injection).
+For more details on SQL injection, please see PortSwigger's [Web Security Academy SQL Injection section](https://portswigger.net/web-security/sql-injection).
 None of the forms were vulnerable to SQL injection unfortunately.

 Then, I started testing for server-side template injection (SSTI) vulnerabilities.
 An SSTI vulnerability is present when unsanitized input is passed to a template _before_ it is rendered, rather than as an input to the render engine as it renders the template.
 Since I knew Flask was being used, I tested for SSTI using a payload for Jinja2, a Python templating package used by Flask, Ansible, and more.
+For more information on SSTI and how to exploit it in Jinja, please see [this blog post](https://www.onsecurity.io/blog/server-side-template-injection-with-jinja2/) by ONSECURITY.

 I made a new post using my SSTI test payloads.
 When rendered on the homepage, it wasn't executing the payload, so it wasn't vulnerable: